The DSA's Blind Spot: Algorithmic Audit of Advertising and Minor Profiling on TikTok: Conclusions

 \section{Conclusions}

-Minors are spending increasingly more time on social media, raising well-documented concerns about their development and mental health.
-Meanwhile, social media platforms have progressively transformed into environments which are increasingly shaped by commercial content.
+Minors are spending increasing amounts of time on social media, which raises well-documented concerns about their development and mental health.
+Meanwhile, social media platforms have evolved into environments which are heavily shaped by commercial content.
 To protect minors, who are especially vulnerable to persuasive, personalized marketing communication, the EU's legislation -- Digital Service Act (DSA) -- bans profiling of minors for advertising purposes.
-However, verification of compliance with such an obligation is challenging and requires behavioural approach.
+However, verifying compliance is challenging and requires behavioural approach.
 Despite a growing body of algorithmic audits, compliance of social media platforms with minor-protection obligations in ad delivery systems remained unexamined.

-To fill this gap, in this study, we conducted an algorithmic audit of all major types of advertising types on TikTok to examine whether minors are subject to profiling-based delivery of ads despite the DSA's Article 28(2) ban.
-Through algorithmic auditing we deployed sock-puppet agents simulating pairs of a minor and an adult, with distinct interest profiles.
-Collected content was automatically classified into four categories of advertisement types: formal ads, disclosed ads (labelled paid partnership or promotional content), undisclosed ads (unlabelled paid partnership/promotional content) and non-ads (classic content); as well as their topics.
+To fill this gap, we conducted an algorithmic audit of all major types of advertising types on TikTok to examine whether minors are subject to profiling-based delivery of ads despite the DSA's ban.
+Through algorithmic auditing we deployed sock-puppet agents simulating adult-minor pairs, with matching interest profiles.
+Collected content was automatically classified into four video categories: formal ads, disclosed ads (labelled paid partnership or promotional content), undisclosed ads (unlabelled paid partnership/promotional content) and non-ads (classic content); as well as their topics.

 The results are concerning.
 On one hand, formal ads are shown less frequently to minors than to adults and show no evidence of profiling toward minors.
 This indicates TikTok's formal compliance with DSA Article 28(2).
 On the other hand, disclosed and undisclosed ads, which comprise a majority of commercial content delivered to minors, show very strong personalization rates and profiling effects.
-These findings reveal a crucial blind spot in the DSA legislation, as the original regulation intent -- while formally achieved -- is not practically achieved.
-To this end, we provide four policy recommendations for how current the legislation can be extended to achieve its original intentions.
+These findings reveal a crucial blind spot: the DSA's narrow definition of advertisement, grounded in payment structure rather than commercial purpose, leaves the dominant forms of commercial exposure minors face practically unregulated.
+To this end, we provide four policy recommendations to close this gap, and call for their urgent consideration given the scale of commercial exposure minors experience without adequate protection.

-In our future work, we plan to extend this study to cover additional DSA obligations, replicate the audit to compare how the situation evolves over time, as well as expand to additional countries and social media platforms.
+In our future work, we plan to cover additional DSA obligations, replicate the audit over time, and expand to additional countries and platforms.